tangshuang/react-tyshemo/README.md

 ```

 However, you should notice that, if you want to send your recorded data to server side, instance of Class will bring up trouble.
 We do not resolve this, you should do it by your self.

+*Notice, subscribe will return all changes which contains local stores' and shared stores' changes, the difference is there is a 'local:' or 'shared:' prefix at the begin of namespace, so that you can replay the 'local' and 'shared' state changes anytime.*

 ## TySheMo